mistidinzy/ReadingNotes/301/read01.md

 >
 > **14** [Authentication](/read14.md)

-_____
+---

-React is a component-based library, used to build user interfaces.
+## **React is a component-based library, used to build user interfaces**

+---

-  3 Fundamentals of React:
+### 3 Fundamentals of React

-    Components
+- Components
-    Props
+- Props
-    State
+- State

-_____
+---

-## Component Based Architecture
+## Component-Based Architecture

 **What is a component?**

-  Components are similar to functions, that create HTML elements.
-They are independent, reusable bits of code.
+### **Components are similar to functions, in that they are independent, reusable bits of code.**

+---

 **What are the charactistics of a component?**

-    * Reusability - Can be reused for different situations or designed for a specific use.
+- **Reusability**: Can be reused for different situations or designed for a specific use.

-    * Replaceable - Can be interchanged with other components.
+- **Replaceable**: Can be interchanged with other components.

-    * Not context-specific - Can be used in different environments.
+- **Not context-specific**: Can be used in different environments.

-    * Extensible - Can be extended to provide a new behavior.
+- **Extensible**: Can be extended to provide a new behavior.

-    * Encapsulated - ?
+- **Encapsulated**: Data is enclosed within a class, which allows you to hide specific information and control access to the internal **state** of the object.

-    * Independent - Designed to have minimal dependencies on other components.
+- **Independent**: Designed to have minimal dependencies on other components.

+---

 **What are the advantages of using component based architecture?**

-    * Components are reusable and flexible.
+- Components are reusable and flexible.
-    * Easy to replace existing versions without impace on other components.
+- Easy to replace existing versions without impace on other components.
-    * Reduced cost.
+- Reduced cost.

+---

-### Resources
+## Resources

 [Component Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)

-## Things I want to know more about
+### Things I want to know more about

   I would like to see this article translated into more layman's terms.
 The whole thing is pretty hard for me to follow in general.

-  What is meant in the "Encapsulated" characteristic bullet point.
+  What is meant in the "Encapsulated" characteristic bullet point (in the reading).

-_____
+---

-## What is Props and How to Use it in React
+## **What is Props & How to use it in React**

+[What is Props & How to Use It](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)

-**What is props short for?**
+### **What is props short for?**

   Properties.

-**How are props used in React?**
+### **How are props used in React?**

   Props are used to pass data between components.

-**What is the flow of props?**
+### **What is the flow of props?**

   Data is passed in a read-only, uni-directional flow.

   One way, from parent to child.

-### Resources

-[What is Props & How to Use It](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)

-_____
+---